Modular curves of prime-power level with infinitely many quadratic points

 \subsection{Pointless genus one quotient}

 If on the other hand there exists a degree two map from a modular curve $X$ to a genus $1$ curve $C$, where $C\cong X/\iota$ for some involution $\iota$ of $X$, it might be the case that $C$ does not have a rational point, which would mean that it is not an elliptic curve over $\Q$.
 To determine this, we check local solubility.
 If no rational point exists, then the map $X\to X/\langle\iota\rangle\to \operatorname{Jac}(X/\langle\iota\rangle)$ has degree greater than two.
 Note that $\operatorname{Jac}(X/\langle\iota\rangle)$ -- the Jacobian of $X/\iota$ -- is an elliptic curve appearing in the Jacobian decomposition of $X$.
-If an elliptic curve $E$ appears $n$ number of times in the Jacobian decomposition of $X$, then we find $n$ pointless genus 1 curves that come from $n$ different involutions whose Jacobians are isogenous to $E$.
-In all our cases $n$ is either one or two.
+For some genus $5$ curves, using lemma \ref{lemma:nfactors} if an elliptic curve $E$ appears $n$ number of times in the Jacobian decomposition of $X$, then we find $n$ pointless genus 1 curves that come from $n$ different involutions whose Jacobians are isogenous to $E$.
+In all such cases $n$ is either one or two.